 - 4.16 Cash flow forecast requirements and the outlook for short-term interest rates are important factors to consider when making investments.
-During 2021 base interest rate was 0.10% until 16 December when it increased to 0.25%. - 4.17 In 2022-23 the Council will continue to invest in the specified investment category for the longest permitted duration with quality counterparties to maximise return without compromising security or liquidity.
-In particular instances the Section 151 Officer may authorise investments in the LAS blue category (see para 4.20) for a period of up to two years, which is currently longer than the LAS recommended duration of one year.
+During 2022 base interest rate was 0.25% until 3 February when it increased to 0.5%.
+It increased on six further occasions ending the year on 3.5%. - 4.17 In 2023-24 the Council will continue to invest in the specified investment category for varying durations with quality counterparties to maximise return without compromising security or liquidity.
+In particular instances the Section 151 Officer may authorise investments in the LAS blue category (see paragraph 4.20) for a period of up to two years, which is currently longer than the LAS recommended duration of one year.
 Otherwise, the length of investments permitted will vary if necessary in line with LAS advice subject to the Council's upper time limits.